grantnorwood/expedia-e2e/exercise-7/README.md

 _The `pages` and `specs` folders have already been created for us!_

-### Save profile info successfully
+### Test: Save profile info successfully

 Referencing the structure above, let's define the test spec for saving a profile.
 This time, let's save some time and just paste the code you'll need into a new file.

+1. Create a new `specs/profile` folder within `tests/browser`

-1. Create a new `specs/saveProfile.spec.js` file and paste the following:
+2. Create a new `specs/saveProfile.spec.js` file and paste the following:

 ```js
 var expect = require('chai').expect;